Exploring Sicily by train

 More:

 No, you don't need carrier pigeons to get news from Sicily.
-Today there we have a Facebook group for holiday makers and another group for expats.
+Today we have a Facebook group for holiday makers and another group for expats.
 This source of information is completely free of charge and you can of course "switch it off" at any time.